Iran: US 'must lift sanctions' before we talk | DW | 06.08.2019

 Read more: Opinion: Iran's calculated escalation in the Persian Gulf

-Fears of a conflict escalated in July after Iran captured British tanker Stena Impero for allegedly violating marine standards.
-British forces two weeks earlier had detained an Iranian oil tanker near Gibraltar for reputedly violating international sanctions on Syria.
+Fears of a conflict have escalated in recent weeks after Iran captured British tanker Stena Impero for allegedly violating marine standards.
+British forces had detained an Iranian oil tanker near Gibraltar two weeks earlier for reputedly violating international sanctions on Syria.

 "A strait for a strait," Rouhani said.
 "It can't be that the Strait of Hormuz is free for you and the Strait of Gibraltar is not free for us."